torvalds/linux/Documentation/driver-api/media/drivers/ccs/ccs.rst

 sink pad (0).

-Additionally, if a device has no scaler or digital crop functionality, the source pad (1) expses another digital crop selection rectangle that can only crop at the end of the lines and frames.
+Additionally, if a device has no scaler or digital crop functionality, the source pad (1) exposes another digital crop selection rectangle that can only crop at the end of the lines and frames.

 Scaler